Low Testosterone Treatment in Hartford, CT

 Some form of hormone replacement therapy is another popular option when it comes to treating Low-T. These may be in the form of an oral/intranasal medication, injection, or as hormone pellets.
 Different patients will have different techniques for testosterone administration based on their personal preferences and lifestyle.

-Schedule an Appointment for Low Testosterone Treatment Today!
+Schedule Your Low Testosterone Consultation and Treatment Today!

 The best way to begin treatment for low testosterone is to see a specialist and discuss your options with them.
-To schedule an appointment with Dr. Pregenzer, Jr. at his urology clinics in Enfield and West Hartford, CT, please call (860) 962-6600 or request an appointment online.
+To schedule a consultation with Dr. Pregenzer at our urology clinics in Enfield and West Hartford, CT, please call (860) 962-6600 or request an appointment online.
+Dr. Pregenzer will take the time to evaluate your condition and dermine what may be causing your symptoms of low testosterone.